innoq/imagizer/README.md

 ## Setup

-First, you should install imagemagick, e.g. if you're on Mac OS and using homebrew:
+First, you should install [ImageMagick](http://www.imagemagick.org/), e.g. if you're on Mac OS and using homebrew:

     brew install imagemagick